-The Astra Militarum, or Imperial Guard, are human’s first defenders against the evils of the universe.
-They’re the boundless armies of the Imperium, normal men and women who stand firm against their many foes.
-They possess no advanced armour or genetically engineered powers; they simply have their training, their weapons, and an unshakeable faith in the Imperium.
-Also tanks.
-A hell of a lot of tanks.
+The Warhammer 40k Astra Militarum, or Imperial Guard – faction is humanity’s first defence against the evils of the universe.
+They’re the boundless armies of the Imperium, normal men and women with no advanced armour or genetically engineered powers – only training, basic weapons, and an unshakeable faith in the Imperium.
+This guide gives you the full background on the new Imperial Guard codex, models, and lore.

 Here’s what you need to know about the Astra Militarum: